Additivity and Fiber Sequences for Combinatorial K-Theory: The Fibration Theorem

 For this, consider an object $A$ in $w_{l,m} \C$ pictured below left, and associate to it the object in $E(w_{l-1,m} \W, w_{l,m} \C, w_{0,m} \C)$ pictured below right (where $l,m$ are pictured as 2 and 1 respectively for convenience).
 We henceforth abuse notation and identify $w_{0,m} \C$ with its image under the inclusion $w_{0,m} \C\hookrightarrow w_{l,m} \C$, and similarly for $w_{l-1,m} \W$.

 First of all, we check that the diagram above right truly is an object of $E(w_{l-1,m} \W, w_{l,m} \C, w_{0,m} \C)$.
-Indeed, all of the squares are either good or pseudo-commutative, it is clearly a kernel-cokernel pair since these are constructed pointwise, and the grid on the right is an element of $w_{0,m} \C$.
+Indeed, all of the squares are either good squares or squares in the double category, it is clearly a kernel-cokernel pair since these are constructed pointwise, and the grid on the right is an element of $w_{0,m} \C$.
 Lastly, the grid on the left is comprised of objects in $\W$ since they are all kernels of e-equivalences, and then the maps between them must be w- and e-equivalences by \cref{acyclic:we}; thus, this grid is an object of $w_{l-1,m} \W$.

 Now, to use \cref{extensioncatsequiv1}, we need to define $\fcgwa$ functors $R:w_{l,m}\C \to w_{0,m} \C$ and $L:w_{l,m}\C \to w_{l-1,m} \W$ together with an e-natural transformation $\eta:R\Rightarrow \id$ and an m-natural transformation $\mu:R\Rightarrow \id$.
 Let $R$ and $L$ respectively send an object $A$ as above left to the right and left grids in the pictured extension, and let the components of $\eta$ and $\mu$ be given by the horizontally depicted e- and m-morphisms.
 The mixed naturality squares of $\eta$ are given by composites of the squares in the grid $A$, and $\mu$ is the kernel transformation of $\eta$.